Sif1/github-user-search/README.md

 2) using a css preprocessor,
 3) global state management if we were to build something bigger,
-4) responsive design for a set of different screen resolutions, among some others. :)
+4) responsive design for a set of different screen resolutions,
+5) add an http client such as axios for more robust request logic,
+6) add more tests (unit, integration and even e2e depending on the feature and necessity), among some others. :)